 Turn your bilingual skills into a rewarding healthcare career.

-- Bilingual individuals (highly proficient written and verbal language skills in English and another language) seeking employment in healthcare.
+- Bilingual individuals with strong spoken and written skills in both English and another language who are seeking employment in healthcare

-- Any healthcare professional frequently called upon to interpret, but without a professional credential.
+- Any healthcare professional frequently called upon to interpret

 - Incorporate the correct and appropriate medical terminology to accurately interpret